How to use SL and TP orders

 What is stop loss and how to use it

-A stop loss order is when a trader indicates when they are ready to close their position even if they are not near their device.
+A stop loss order is when a trader indicates when they are ready to close their position, even if they are not near their device.
+Forex Stop Loss and Take Profit orders are executed automatically by trading platforms.

 That’s right, a stop loss order will remain active even if you are not touching your computer or smartphone.
 It’s possible to simply open a trade, and leave it there overnight.
-If the exchange rate changes a lot, the stop loss will be there to protect your account.
+If the exchange rate changes sharply, the stop loss will be there to protect your account.

 All of them have their own ways of setting the order.